Jean-François Portaels: Work and influence

 Portaels was a prolific artist who practised many genres: history painting, portraiture, Orientalist art, genre art and landscape painting.
-While his main focus was on Orientalist art and portraiture, he was in demand as a painter of biblical scenes and his works can still be found in many churches in Belgium such as in the Saint Jacques-sur-Coudenberg in Brussels and the Onze-Lieve-Vrouw van Goede Hoop Church in Vilvoorde.
+While his main focus was on Orientalist art and portraiture, he was in demand as a painter of biblical scenes and his works can still be found in many churches in Belgium such as in the Church of St. James on Coudenberg in Brussels and the Onze-Lieve-Vrouw van Goede Hoop Church in Vilvoorde.
 For the latter he painted a triptych on the story of the Visitation, i.e. the visit of Mary to Elizabeth.
 Stylistically he remained immune to the main artistic currents in European and Belgian art of his time: the Classicism of his master Navez and the Romanticism of his second master Delaroche.
 Instead, he created his own style which was characterised by its charm and elegant grace, which are at the basis of their success.

 Portaels remained removed from the conventions of his time in the way he treated his subjects, as exemplified in his classic vision of the exotic theme of the Oriental woman.
 He returned numerous times to the aesthetic type of the 'Oriental woman' which he depicted with typically arched eyebrows and languid, almond-shaped eyes.
 These works are executed in a rather stiff manner.
 Only in his rare portraits of children did he attain more spontaneity such as in the Portrait of a young Arabic girl (At Jean Moust Gallery).
 Portaels is seen as the principal painter who led the fashion for Orientalism in Belgium.